 - If you want something brighter, go with Toffee Chip.
 Its bicolored leaves are white and green.

 Ajuga spreads aggressively via runners, a fact that should alert you to its potential to be invasive.
-To control it in your planting beds, you will have to be faithful about pulling it out from where it does not belong if you wish to check its spread.
-If you are not faithful about controlling it, it will soon gain a toehold and become a pest.
+To control it in your planting beds, you'll have to be faithful about pulling it out from where it doesn't belong if you wish to check its spread.
+If you're not faithful about controlling it, it will soon gain a toehold and become a pest.

-Planting Zones, Origin, Growing Conditions:
+Planting Zones, Origin, Growing Conditions

-Uses and a Warning:
+Uses and a Warning

-Other Types of Ajuga Plants
+Other Types of Bugleweed Plants

 - A. genevensis var. rosea